-- Traditional Academic Research Conference

-- Papers presented in panels of three

-- Open to students and faculty of all levels

-- Paper panels are open to other participants in the program and well-attended

-- \$150 per presenter

-- Publication deal for papers presented likely in 2017

-- 2016's papers published by Cambridge Univ.
-Press
+- Traditional Academic Research Conference - Papers presented in in panels of three, 1.5 hours per panel with moderated discussion - Open to students and faculty of all levels - Paper panels are open to other participants in the program and, because of this, are very well-attended - \$50 per undergraduate presenter or \$100 per graduate student or faculty presenter - Publication deal for papers presented likely in 2021 (past five conferences have been published). - In person November 5-6, 2021, online November 12-13.